Buy-side due diligence

 The due diligence process is most often started by the buy-side.
 In the end, it is the buyer who wants to know more about the seller and needs to instigate a study.
 However, over the last decade(s) the advantages of doing objective due diligence by the seller have become more common.
 The main reason is that it has become clear to a seller that advantages exist in having an objective investigation and report being done on their own firm.
 A sell-side due diligence report can bring issues to light that a seller can still repair.
 Further, it will give a serious impression to buyers and ensure the due diligence process is run efficiently and in a concise time period where all buyers get most of the required information.
 Finally, it can also show possible upsides in valuation to a seller which can help in increasing the sales price.
 For more information on sell-side due diligence, please read about sell-side due diligence.

 Buy-side due diligence can consist of several different areas.
 Before you start the project, you need to form a due diligence team.
-You need to allocate people (internal and external experts) in areas like finance, legal, taxes, environmental, IT and human resources.
+You need to allocate people (internal and external experts) in topics like finance, legal, taxes, environmental, IT and human resources.
 For each work stream, you need to determine if you work with internal or external people.
 Further, you need to agree on the level of detail and the format and method of reporting.
-To ensure that all bases are covered, you need to assign work stream owners and agree on the process, costs, timelines, working methods, deliverables and critical issues.
+To ensure that all bases are covered, you need to assign work stream owners and agree on the process, costs, timelines, working methods, deliverables, and critical issues.
 Each due diligence project is different.
 If you are looking at an acquisition with a lot of fixed assets, it is wise to have technical people on board.
 They inspect the facilities and capital equipment to ensure the buyer understands which capital expenditures will come up in the future.
 Nowadays, for larger acquisitions, a vendor due diligence report is often available that needs to be reviewed.
-A further analysis of the information provided via a VDR (virtual data room) needs to be done.
+Further analysis of the information provided via a VDR (virtual data room) needs to be done.
 Often, on-site buy-side due diligence also involves checking the target management team.
 This means a competent DD team needs to be available.

 Please get in touch for a free brainstorming session and feedback on your buy-side due diligence plans.
 We can discuss how a buy-side due diligence process can best be organized.
 We are open to giving you clear feedback on how to structure your buy-side due diligence process in your industry or country of choice.
 Further, we are also open to supporting you in the actual process and investigations.